mrblacyk/mrblacyk.github.io/_posts/2020-01-14-rpi-bluetooth.md

     Did I mention already that I'm following [Offensive Security documentation](https://www.kali.org/docs/arm/kali-linux-raspberry-pi/) on how to install Kali?
 Well, I did now.
 Now you know.

     Notice in the the command below that you must point the correct output device (`/dev/sdX`, it's a whole device - not a single partition like `/dev/sdX1`!).
-If you only have one partition, I bet it's `/dev/sdb` but make sure to check it using utilities like `fdisk`.
+If you only have one disk, I bet the microSD is under `/dev/sdb` but make sure to check it using utilities like `fdisk`.
 Oh, and of course, I already took my microSD card, put it in the SD adapter and pushed it into SD reader carefully enough to not switch the physical read-only switch on the adapter.

     ```
     # Do the magic (copy)